Cheater121/task_manager_fastapi/README.md

 Task Manager FastAPI is a simple task management API built using FastAPI.
 It provides basic CRUD (Create, Read, Update, Delete) operations for tasks and includes real-time updates for task status changes via WebSocket.

 This task manager is deliberately made not completely asynchronous in order for students to complete the Final project on their own.
 It also uses at least 4 deprecated methods for the same purposes.
-To improve, it is necessary to make asynchronous work with databases and update the endpoint code.
+To improve, it is necessary to make asynchronous work with databases and update the endpoints code.

 ## Table of Contents